-The Backend shall be capable of presenting a command line interface on any and all nodes for use by software development and test personnel.
-It shall also have selectable internal test modes that produce printed values for key variables at critical locations in the code.
-It is not a requirement that the CBE have an external GUI of its own.
+The backend shall be capable of presenting a command line interface on any and all nodes for use by software development and test personnel.
+It shall also have selectable internal diagnostic modes that produce printed values for key variables at critical locations in the code.
+A system-level GUI shall be available for high-level monitoring of the backend status, including, for example, node status, processing load, and network status.